CRM Platforms

 Why It Matters

 PQLs convert at 2-5x the rate of marketing-qualified leads because they've already experienced the product's value.
 For PLG companies, PQLs are the primary pipeline source.
-The challenge is defining the right PQL criteria: which usage patterns actually predict conversion?
+The challenge is defining the right PQL criteria: which usage patterns predict conversion?
 This requires tight integration between product analytics (Pendo, Amplitude, Mixpanel) and CRM (HubSpot, Salesforce).

 Example